Fermata Auto vs Screen2Auto(2026): Which is better for Android Auto?

 Here’s how to set it up:

-Step 1: Enable developer mode in Android Auto.
+Step 1: Turn on developer mode in Android Auto.

-Step 2: Install AAAD (Android Auto Apps Downloader) on your phone.
+Step 2: Get AAAD (Android Auto Apps Downloader) on your phone.

-Depending on your phone and Android version, you may also need to root your device, which isn’t ideal for beginners.
+Depending on your phone and Android version you might have to root your device.
+Rooting can be tricky, for beginners.

 Can Android 15 and Android Auto 12+ be used with Fermata Auto?